djunamay/apoe4myelin/README.md

 | single_cell_data/ensembl.GRCh38p12.genes.complete.annot.rds    | |

 6. Download the single-cell- and lipidomic-related data from [Synapse](https://www.synapse.org/#!Synapse:syn38120890/datasets/) and add these data to the ./data directory according to the directories given in the table below.
 This includes the following files:
 N.B.
 The file ROSMAP_clinical.csv needs to be downloaded separately [from here](https://www.synapse.org/#!Synapse:syn3191087.11).
+The raw_counts_data directory does not need to be downloaded for this ste.

 | Data File                                                       | Description / Origin                                                                                                                            |
 |-----------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|